 Measure apoptosis in tumor, immune or neuronal cultures using IncuCyte apoptosis assays.
-Real-time detection of apoptosis in A549 carcinoma cells treated with TNFα and cycloheximide (left), and in Jurkat T lymphocyte cells treated with camptothecin (right).
-Apoptotic cells are labeled green or red using the mix-and-read IncuCyte Caspase-3/7 or Annexin V Red Reagent respectively.
+Real-time detection of apoptosis in IncuCyte® NucLight Green labeled MDA-MB-231 human breast adenocarcinoma cells treated with TNFα and cycloheximide (left), and in Jurkat T lymphocyte cells treated with camptothecin (right).
+Apoptotic cells are labeled red using the mix-and-read IncuCyte Caspase-3/7 Red Reagent or Annexin V Red Reagent respectively.
 Apoptotic cells are quantified in real time using the IncuCyte Live-Cell Analysis System.

 Quantify apoptosis in your choice of cells using IncuCyte apoptosis assays and image analysis tools.
-(Top left) IncuCyte images of HT-1080 sarcoma cells in the presence of camptothecin (100 µM) and IncuCyte Caspase-3/7 reagent.
+(Top far-left) IncuCyte images of HT-1080 sarcoma cells in the presence of camptothecin (100 µM) and IncuCyte Caspase-3/7 Green Apoptosis reagent.
 Note the characteristic cell shrinkage and membrane blebbing that accompanies the Caspase-3/7 fluorescent green signal.
-(Bottom left) IncuCyte image analysis tools enable automated counting of apoptotic tumor cells (pink mask).
-(Top center) IncuCyte images of Jurkat T lymphocyte cells in the presence of camptothecin (1 µM) and IncuCyte® Annexin V Red Reagent.
-(Bottom center) Automated image analysis (blue mask) enables direct detection of apoptotic immune cells.
+(Bottom far-left) IncuCyte image analysis tools enable automated counting of apoptotic tumor cells (pink mask).
+(Top center-left) IncuCyte images of MDA-MB-231 breast adenocarcinoma cells treated with TNFα and cycloheximide in the presence of Caspase-3/7 Red Apoptosis reagent.
+(Bottom center-left) IncuCyte image analysis tools enable automated counting of apoptotic tumor cells (light blue mask).
+(Top center-right) IncuCyte images of Jurkat T lymphocyte cells in the presence of camptothecin (1 µM) and IncuCyte® Annexin V Red Reagent.
+(Bottom center-right) Automated image analysis (blue mask) enables direct detection of apoptotic immune cells.
 (Top right) IncuCyte image of primary rat forebrain neurons in co-culture with astrocytes in the presence of glutamate (300 µM) and IncuCyte® Annexin V Green Reagent.
 Neurons are selectively labeled with the IncuCyte® NeuroLight Red reagent.
 (Bottom right) Analysed images (blue mask) positively mark apoptotic cells.